If you have any extra money when setting up

 can adjust so that your arms are level with the keyboard.
 You want a chair with good lumbar support.
 You can use

 an Obusforme back pad to improve a cheaper chair.
-The key
+The key to comfort is

 The chair shown at the top is the Herman Miller Aeron chair.
 It is one of the most expensive and configurable chairs made.
 To my eye, it is a rather ugly chair, but people who own them rave about them.